The Kirby torus trick for surfaces

-\pf Proof of Fact 4.
-We could just quote the classification of smooth closed surfaces, or we can give an argument similar to the one for Fact~3.
-The associated graph $G$ is now a finite graph with $\pi_1G$ a quotient of the abelian group $\pi_1T_{\s}$, so $\pi_1G=\Z$.
-We can reduce $G$ to a circle by eliminating vertices corresponding to disk pieces as before, and then we see that $T_{\s}$ consists of annuli glued together in a cyclic pattern, so $T_{\s}$ is diffeomorphic to a torus or a Klein bottle, but the latter is ruled out since $\pi_1T_{\s}$ is abelian.
+This of course follows from the classification of smooth closed surfaces, but let us give an argument similar the one for Fact~3.

+\pf Proof.
+Let the given smooth structure on the torus be denoted $T_{\s}$ and choose a Morse function $T_{\s} \to \R$.
+The associated graph $G$ is now a finite graph with $\pi_1G$ a quotient of the abelian group $\pi_1T_{\s}$, so $\pi_1G$ is either $\Z$ or the trivial group.
+In the former case we can reduce $G$ to a circle by eliminating vertices corresponding to disk pieces as before, and then we see that $T_{\s}$ consists of annuli glued together in a cyclic pattern, so $T_{\s}$ is diffeomorphic to a torus or a Klein bottle, but the latter is ruled out since $\pi_1T_{\s}$ is abelian (or since $T_{\s}$ is orientable).
+In the other case that $\pi_1 G$ is trivial we can reduce $G$ to a single edge, which would mean that $T_{\s}$ was a sphere, so this case cannot occur.

+\proclaim Fact 5.
+Every smooth structure on $D^1\times\R$ that is standard near $\bdy D^1\times\R$ is diffeomorphic to the standard structure via a diffeomorphism that is the identity near $\bdy D^1\times\R$.

-\pf Proof of Fact 5.
-The projection $D^1\times\R\to\R$ can be perturbed to a Morse function $f\:(D^1\times\R)_{\s}\to\R$ staying fixed near $\bdy D^1\times\R$ where it is already smooth without critical points.
-The function $f$ is proper, and we can assume all its critical points lie in distinct levels.
-Noncritical levels then consist of a single arc and finitely many circles.
-Cutting along these curves produces pieces that are disks, annuli, or pairs of pants as in the earlier cases, and there are now also two new kinds of pieces: rectangles, and rectangles with an open disk removed.
-The associated graph $G$ is a tree since $\pi_1(D^1\times\R)=0$, and as in the proof of Fact~3 we can modify $f$ staying fixed near $\bdy D^1\times\R$ until $G$ is homeomorphic to $\R$.
-Thus $f$ is a proper Morse function on $(D^1\times\R)_{\s}$ without critical points, so $f$ is the second coordinate of a diffeomorphism $g\:(D^1\times\R)_{\s}\to D^1\times\R$ which is the identity near $\bdy (D^1\times\R)_{\s}$.
-The first coordinate of $g$ is obtained by flowing along the gradient vector field of $f$.
+\pf Proof.
+Let $(D^1\times \R)_{\s}$ be the given smooth structure on $D^1\times \R$.
+The projection $D^1\times\R\to\R$ can be perturbed to a proper Morse function $f\:(D^1\times\R)_{\s}\to\R$ staying fixed near $\bdy D^1\times\R$ where it is already smooth without critical points.
+We can assume all the critical points of $f$ lie in distinct levels.
+Each noncritical level consists of a single arc and finitely many circles.
+Cutting along these curves for a set of noncritical levels separating all the critical levels produces pieces that are disks, annuli, or pairs of pants as in the earlier cases, and there are now also two new kinds of pieces: rectangles, and rectangles with an open disk removed.
+The associated graph $G$ is a tree since $\pi_1(D^1\times\R)=0$, and $G$ has two ends since $(D^1\times\R)_{\s}$ has two ends.
+Thus $G$ consists of a subgraph homeomorphic to $\R$ with finite trees attached to it.
+These finite trees can be eliminated as before, and $f$ can be modified to a proper Morse function without critical points, equal to the old $f$ near $\bdy D^1\times\R$.
+The new $f$ is then the second coordinate of a diffeomorphism $g\:(D^1\times\R)_{\s}\to D^1\times\R$ whose first coordinate is obtained by flowing up or down from $f^{-1}(0)$ along the integral curves of the gradient vector field of $f$.
+These curves are standard near $(\bdy D^1\times\R)_{\s}$ so $g$ can be taken to be the identity there.

+\proclaim Fact 6.
+Every smooth structure on $D^2$ that is standard near $\bdy D^2$ is diffeomorphic to the standard structure via a diffeomorphism that is the identity near $\bdy D^2$.